pharo-project/pharo-vm/README.md

 The accepted flavours for the moment are as follows:
 - *CoInterpreterWithQueueFFI*: VM including JIT
 - *StackVM*: VM with context to native stack mapping, without JI

+### In case of Problems

+In case of problems with the build, please tell us including the following things:

+- Command executed
+- CMakeFiles/CMakeOutput.log
+- CMakeFiles/CMakeError.log
+- CMakeCache.txt
+- If you are using windows, please include the output of ```cygcheck -s ```

 ## Source Directory Structure